dennisgsmith/filmfest/README.md

 If you enter them wrong, delete the local .env folder and try again

 submissions.py triggers selenium to:
--open a headless chrome window
+1. open a headless chrome window
--log in (using the credentials in your local environment) -navigate to the submissions tab
+2. log in (using the credentials in your local environment)
+3. navigate to the submissions tab
--export a custom congigured csv file ("Basic Summary" configuration)
+4. export a custom congigured csv file ("Basic Summary" configuration)

 In a perfact world, I would be using requests over selenium, but...
 *I chose selenium after hitting a wall with requests, do to all of the embedded javascript on the site*